WE Belong Special Needs

-The SNACS Program provides activities and support for children, teens and young adults with special needs, as well as for their caregivers.
-Safe and inclusive assisted activities encourage socialization and stimulation, while meeting some of the goals of the intervention plan (IEP) and providing respite for parents.
-The program is for English-speaking people who live on the north and south shores of the Quebec City area.
+Activities and support for children, teens and young adults with special needs, as well as for their caregivers.
+Safe and inclusive assisted activities encourage socialization and stimulation, while offering respite support to caregivers.
+Read on for all the details!

-- Make a donation to SNACS and help us to build more activities for the most vulnerable members of our community.
+- Make a donation and help us to build more services for members of our community with special needs.

-- Scroll down the page for more information.
+- Scroll down the page to see all of our partners!

 A safe, structured and stimulating program before and after school hours for special needs students of QHS.

-Teens and young adults get together to go bowling one Friday evening each month.
+Teens and young adults with special needs go bowling one Friday evening each month.

 Children are invited to join in a variety of stimulating activities such as crafts, puppet shows, dance, and games.

 Students, be a buddy to a special needs child.
-Volunteer work with the SNACS Program can lead to a paid job, like babysitting or camp counsellor.
+Volunteer work with the Wellness Activities at QHS or other local special needs services can lead to a paid job, like babysitting or camp counsellor.

-We would like to thank our partners and sponsors for their support of the SNACS Program.
+We would like to thank our partners and sponsors for supporting our special needs activities and services.
 Here is a list of organizations who make a real difference in the lives of some of the most vulnerable members of our community: